Do you have something

 Jed's Wild Kingdom

 Last Sunday while looking out the window Jed spied a large flock of wild turkeys coming out of the woods and walking in a line through his open field.
 We have seen a lot of turkey flocks this winter and they are fun to watch as they make their way through the yard in search of a meal.
 They travel in big numbers and are comical to observe.
+This flock headed straight for the bird feeder near the house and busily ate whatever seeds they could find, left scattered on the ground by the marauding squirrels.
+They finished up their snacks and headed back across the street to the field where they walked around some more eating snow bugs and other treats they happened to find.

 Suddenly out of the woods walked a large Red Fox who quickly spied the turkeys wandering around.
 He quietly made his way closer to the birds thinking this might be his lucky day; a big meal for little work.
 He made a few quick dashes at the turkeys now sprinkled across the field.
 Some flew up in the trees and others sprinted out of reach.
+The hungry Red Fox tried hiding behind a large boulder but the turkeys were on to him.
+At one point they even surrounded him as if they were mocking his useless attempts to grab one of them.
+He was like a bright red beacon against the white field of snow.

 After fifteen minutes or so of futile hunting, poor Mr. Fox gave up and ran back into the woods.
 The turkeys flocked back together and strolled off on their way.
 There was no happy meal for Mr. Fox that day.